acidphyx/PayPal-BackEnd-Class/README.md

 			getErrorState(): This method returns the current state of the private $ErrorState Property.
 (Returns Boolean (TRUE/FALSE) getLastErrorMessage(): This method returns the private $LastErrorMessage Property.
 (Returns String)

-# Example of the data arrays needed during a call to $this->GenerateEncryptedButon() from outside the class.
+# Example of Button Property Array used for generation of Subscription Buttons
 		    $ButtonData = array('lc' => 'CA', // Locality
 					'item_name' => 'Weekly Gold Subscription',
 					'no_note' => '1',